RyosukeTakahashi/firefox_treetab_userChromeCSS/README.md

 # My environment.

-My setting
-Firefox 59.0.1
+- Firefox 59.0.1 (Aimed for Firefox Quantum(Firefox 57+).)
-Tree style tab 2.4.17 installed
+- Tree style tab 2.4.17 installed

 https://addons.mozilla.org/ja/firefox/addon/tree-style-tab/

+# Where to put userChrome.css

+Type `about:support` in the urlbar and access Trouble shooting information.
+Look for `Profile Folder` in the table and open it with Finder/Exploler or something.
+Make a folder name `chrome` and put userChrome.css in it.

-# what it does.
+# What it does.

 - Show the tab on left side.
+(By the Tree Style Tab addon.)
 - Hide the title/tabbar including the hide/maximize/close buttons.
+(Using userChrome.css)
+  - Since there is no need to show tab at both left and top.

-Making a very minimal clean interface.
+It would make a very minimal clean interface.